irskep/computerwords/docs/index.md

 # Basics

 First, install Python 3.5.
-Yes, I'm serious.
-Python 3.4 may honestly be the lowest version this project supports.
-But that doesn't mean you can only document Python 3.4+ code in it!
-More on that later.
-For now, get it installed and then write some files.
+(Yes, I'm serious.
+See
+[Why Python 3.5?](#why-python-3.5)) Then get the source code of this project (that's right, I haven't released it yet) and install the requirements.
+Now you're ready to run!
+You just need to write a Markdown file and a config.

 `docs/index.md`: